Bio-protocol/Normalization-and-Batch-Effect-Removal/README.md

 source("workflow/Step_1_Load_Data_and_Packages.R")
 ```

+Step 1 sets up the necessary packages and datasets.
+After running step 1 the R environment is ready for following steps.

 #### Step 2: Normalize the raw count matrix based on different methods

 ```
 source("workflow/Step_2_Different_Normalization_Methods.R")
 ```

 Step 2 performs 9 normalization methods on the same dataset.
-Normalization steps can be finished in a short time (about 3.419 seconds on testing datasets on [UCR HPCC](https://hpcc.ucr.edu/about/hardware/overview/) )
+Normalization steps can be finished in a short time (about 3.419 seconds on testing datasets on [UCR HPCC](https://hpcc.ucr.edu/about/hardware/overview/)).
 After finishing step 2, users can get the normalized count datasets.
 The outputs data is stored in `cache/Normalization_Result.rds`.

 #### Step 3: Remove batch effect based on normalized data